My attitude is if fashion says it’s forbidden, I’m going to do it.

 The maximum number of tickets that are available for sale is 240.

 Looking for some inspiration?
 Take a look at our Pinterest board, where we’ve pulled together pins from all corners of ‘82 culture.
 Princess Di, Adam Ant, E.T. and Madonna – we’ve brought together 80s icons that will help you relive the magic of 1982!

 View our Pinterest board for ideas.

-Take a look at the fabulous photos from last year’s Barbican Ball.
+Take a look at the fabulous photos from this year’s Barbican Ball.

 View the video: